LibrariesHacked/openlibrary-search/README.md

 - [Python 3](https://www.python.org/downloads/) - Tested with 3.10
 - [PostgreSQL](https://www.postgresql.org/) - Version 15 is tested but all recent versions should work
+- Disk space - The data files are large, and the uncompressed editions file is 45GB.
+You will need around 250GB of free space to import all the data.

 ## Downloading the data

 Open Library offer bulk downloads on their website, available from the [data dumps page](https://openlibrary.org/developers/dumps).

 These are updated every month.
-The downloads available include:
+The downloads available include (with compressed size):

 - Editions (~9GB)
 - Works (~2.5GB)